 How would you describe the style of your garden?It is a Mediterranean climate garden appropriate for our area.
 It consists of 25 to 30 "rooms" where people can come and enjoy nature, learn from our ideas, picnic and enjoy the tranquility of nature in our urban setting.

 What was most important to you when you started planning your garden?
-Did you have a sort of philosophy or mission statement in mind when planning it?The emphasis was on drought tolerant plants and trees.
+Did you have a philosophy or mission statement in mind when planning it?The emphasis was on drought-tolerant plants and trees.

-Our mission is to develop, operate, and care for Arlington Garden to illustrate the beauty and efficiency of such a waterwise garden living in harmony with our Mediterranean climate; to present Arlington Garden as a public botanic garden which promotes the art, enjoyment, and knowledge of horticulture; and to provide a place for serenity and quiet enjoyment in our urban setting.
+Our mission is to develop, operate, and care for Arlington Garden to illustrate the beauty and efficiency of such a water-wise garden living in harmony with our Mediterranean climate; to present Arlington Garden as a public botanic garden that promotes the art, enjoyment, and knowledge of horticulture; and to provide a place for serenity and quiet enjoyment in our urban setting.

-Do you grow any vegetables or fruits?We have a citrus grove (shown here) and we sell our sweet orange marmalade made by E. Waldo Ward in Sierra Madre to raise money to maintain the garden.
+Do you grow any vegetables or fruits?We have a citrus grove (shown above) and we sell our sweet orange marmalade made by E. Waldo Ward & Son, Inc. in Sierra Madre to raise money to maintain the garden.
 It is available through our website.

 Any particular challenges with this space?
 How did you address them?
-We had plenty of challenges, including with the run off of water.
-We started with 12 trees and three acres of weeds that had been neglected for 40 years.
+We had plenty of challenges, including with the runoff of water.
+We started with 12 trees and 3 acres of weeds that had been neglected for 40 years.
 We now have close to 350 trees and several hundred Mediterranean climate plants and what rain water we get stays on the site.

 Do you have any favorite plants in the garden?The native plants were totally new to me and I love how beautiful the native plants are.
 I particularly like Texas Ranger, Teucriums, and Penstemon spectabilis.

-In this garden "room" that is referred to as a South African Fynbos, characteristic plants such as Proteas, Gladiolous, and Leucodendrons thrive, since they are not only drought tolerant, but bloom in the winter for much needed color.
-(Photo by: Betty McKenney)
+In this garden "room" that is referred to as a South African Fynbos, characteristic plants such as Proteas, Gladiolous, and Leucadendrons thrive, since they are not only drought tolerant, but bloom in the winter for much needed color.
+Photo by: Betty McKenney.